rexposadas/art/README.md

 }
 ```

-You can set the canvas width and color schemes.
+You can set the canvas and the output directory.

 To make use of this config file you can make a call like so:

-`./art circles grid -c 10 -f input/circle.json`
+`./art circles grid -c 10 -f input/basic.json`

 That will produce 10 images with the circle config.
 Here's a sample image: